mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 path of the beam.
 However, a handoff targeting lock can be deployed by personnel or vehicles on the ground.
 In this case, the rockets can be launched on an indirect trajectory, such as over intervening terrain.
-However, range is halved as these weapons are designed to be air- launched and do not have the thrust required to climb to great altitude.
+However, range is halved as these weapons are designed to be air-launched and do not have the thrust required to climb to great altitude.

 The 'Blue Fantail' designation comes from the brand name of a leading guided rocket system.
 It is generically applied to all rocket systems of